-Groups Subjects Group 1 Studies in Language and Literature English A language and Literature SL/HL This course is designed to support future academic study by developing a high social, aesthetic and cultural literacy, as well as effective communication skills.
+Groups Subjects Group 1 Studies in Language and Literature English A language and Literature HL/SL This course is designed to support future academic study by developing a high social, aesthetic and cultural literacy, as well as effective communication skills.
 Focus is directed towards developing and understanding the constructed nature of meanings generated by language and the function of context in the process.
 The course aims to develop in students skills of textual analysis and the understanding that texts, both literary and non-literary, can be seen as autonomous yet simultaneously related to culturally determined reading practices.
-School Supported Self-taught Language A: Literature SL This programme is primarily a pre-university course in literature.
+School Supported Self-taught Language A: Literature This programme is primarily a pre-university course in literature.
 It is aimed at students who intend to pursue literature, or related studies, at university, as well as at students whose formal study of literature will not continue beyond this level.
+The former would normally follow the Higher Level (HL) programme and the latter the Standard Level (SL).
 Students must have native or near native fluency in the target language.
-Group 2 Language Acquisition English B HL French B Mandarin B Spanish B SL (Pamoja) The Language B course is for students with some previous experience (ideally between three and five years) of learning the target language.
-The main focus of these courses is on language acquisition and the development of skills considerably beyond those expected of an ab initio candidate, up to a fairly sophisticated degree at Higher Level.
-Higher Level also involves a study of two works of literature.
-Spanish ab initio (Standard Level only) French ab initio SL (Pamoja) Mandarin ab initio SL (Pamoja) The Language ab initio courses are language learning courses for beginners, designed to be followed over two years by students who have no or very little previous experience of learning the target language.
-The main focus of the courses is on the acquisition of language required for purposes and situations usual in everyday social interaction.
-Language ab initio courses are only available at Standard Level.
-Group 3 Individuals and Societies Economics SL/HL Economics is essentially concerned with the concept of scarcity and the issue of resource allocation.
-The study of Economics helps us to understand many real world issues, such as international trade and economic development.
-Throughout the course, students will gain an understanding of the trade-offs between equity and efficiency whilst also studying the role of private firms, households and government in today's mixed economies.
-In addition to learning about economic theory and concepts, students will also develop the skills needed to evaluate the ability of economic models to explain the complexities of economies, and the outcomes of decisions made by firms, households and the government.